SIMONNNNNNNNNN/G-Hack/README.md

 6. Execute sql scripts under directory **database_script** in PostgreSQL, which creates database schemas.
 7. There are two **.htaccess** files, just place them in the same directory.
 Otherwise, it may cause file permission errors.
 8. For those files in this repo that exist in CodeIgniter, just overwrite them.
-9. Composer was used to install third party libraries (contents of application/vendor folder).
-Third party libraries are:
+9. Composer was used to install third party libraries.
+They are:

 - Google/API Client for Google sign-in and registration.
 - Cebe/Markdown for parsing competitors' project information that was styled using Markdown.

    To install and update the libraries, Composer should be installed either globally on the server or locally in the Application folder.
 Composer installation instructions can be found at [here](https://getcomposer.org/doc/00-intro.md).

    For simplicity, just run the following commands (for global installation) in the command line interface on the server:
    `sudo curl -sS https://getcomposer.org/installer | sudo php`
    `sudo mv composer.phar /usr/local/bin/composer`
    `sudo ln -s /usr/local/bin/composer /usr/bin/composer`

    To then install the third party libraries run the following command when inside the application folder where composer.json file is present:
    `composer install`

 ## Competitor's Guide
 A competitor is able to register events, challenge, project and team in this site.
 The routine of participating the